 ‘The market is only five years old, but it’s not experiencing the rush of other recent emerging markets,’ she explains.
 ‘This is a good thing for both artists and collectors, as it represents a steady rise and a strong investment in the right direction,’ she continues.

-‘Moshekwa Langa’s work is great, and we will be showing it at 1:54 in Marrakech.
+‘Moshekwa Langa’s work is great, and we showed it at 1:54 in Marrakech.
 He grew up in South Africa but studied at the Rijksakademie in Amsterdam.
 Throughout the 1990s he showed at all the big biennials, helping put African art on the stage.
 Otobong Nkanga from Nigeria has worked in Berlin and Antwerp with textiles, paint and performance.
 Her art focuses on Africa’s environment and natural resources, and was part of 14 Rooms at Art Basel in 2014, curated by Klaus Biesenbach and Hans Ulrich Obrist.

 Ric Bower, Editor of CCQ magazine